-7. Insider Trading Transactions Committee
+8. Insider Trading Transactions Committee

 a, b.
 The Company did not form an insider trading transactions committee.
-The responsibilities and purviews of this committee for the year 2017, and the years before, were handled by the Company's Legal Department.
-An official committee will be formed during the first quarter of 2018.
+The responsibilities and purviews of this committee for the year 2018, and the years before, were handled by the Board Secretary.

-8. Internal Control System
+9. Internal Control System